-The CMP defines the proposed development as "minor."
-The CMP does not require public notice for minor public development applications.
-The application was designated as complete on the Commission's website on July 26, 2022.
+The applicant has provided the requisite public notices.
+Notice to required landowners within 200 feet of the above referenced parcel was completed on February 3, 2022.
+Newspaper public notice was completed on February 3, 2022.
+The application was designated as complete on the Commission's website on July 28, 2022.
 The Commission's public comment period closed on August 12, 2022.
 No public comment was submitted to the Commission regarding this application.

-- 1. Except as modified by the below conditions, the proposed development shall adhere to the plan, consisting of four sheets, prepared by Vallore, LLC, all sheets dated November 16, 2020 and revised to April 19, 2021. - 2.
-Disposal of any construction debris or excess fill may only occur at an appropriately licensed facility. - 3.
+1. Except as modified by the below conditions, the proposed development shall adhere to the plan, consisting of seven sheets, prepared by Schaeffer Nassar Scheidegg Consulting Engineers, all sheets dated December 6, 2021 and revised to July 19, 2022.

+- 2. Disposal of any construction debris or excess fill may only occur at an appropriately licensed facility. - 3.
 Any proposed revegetation shall adhere to the "Vegetation" standards of the CMP.
 Where appropriate, the applicant is encouraged to utilize the following Pinelands native grasses for revegetation: Switch grass, Little bluestem and Broom-sedge. - 4.
-Prior to any development, the applicant shall obtain any other necessary permits and approvals.
+Prior to any development, the applicant shall obtain any other necessary permits and approvals. - 5.
+The proposed development shall be located at least 110 feet from the isolated wetland located northwest of the parcel and at least 300 feet from all other wetlands. - 6.
+Prior to receipt of a certificate of occupancy for the proposed 10,780 square foot addition to the Milanesi Elementary School, a recorded copy of a deed consolidating the three existing lots into one lot shall be submitted to the Pinelands Commission.